Team education

 Congratulations!

-María del Carmen Bolívar Gonzáles Prada is starting a Master’s degree program in Applied Linguistics/Language Education at the Universidad Mayor de San Andrés in La Paz, Bolivia in Fall of 2024.
-She hopes to meet the urgent need for teaching in and of indigenous languages with an intercultural approach.
+María del Carmen Bolívar Gonzáles Prada is completing a Master’s degree program in Applied Linguistics/Language Education at the Universidad Mayor de San Andrés in La Paz, Bolivia in Spring of 2026.
+She has begun to meet the urgent need for teaching in and of indigenous languages, running a well-attended motivational series for Quechua-speaking university students in Cochabamba with seed funding from FunProEIB Andes.
 She holds a bachelor’s degree in Linguistics Applied to Language Teaching from the Universidad Mayor de San Simón, Cochabamba, with diplomas from the same university, one in Intra and Intercultural Educational Management and the other in Research for Intercultural Higher Education, and both of her final papers have been published.
 She has also worked as a trainer and monitor of teacher preparation programs in the area of Teaching Spanish as a Second Language and English as a Foreign Language for the Ministries of Education of both Bolivia and Peru, and has worked as a language teacher and independent language researcher and translator.

 Congratulations!